 Working with an Interpreter

-No. According to the US Department of Health and Social Services, "A covered health care provider might use interpreter services to communicate with patients who speak a language other than English or who are deaf or hard of hearing, and provision of interpreter services usually will be a health care operations function of the covered entity as defined at 45 CFR 164.501."
+Using a Sign Language Interpreter is not a HIPAA violation.
+According to the US Department of Health and Human Services, interpreter services are considered a healthcare operation function.
+"A covered health care provider might use interpreter services to communicate with patients who speak a language other than English or who are deaf or hard of hearing, and provision of interpreter services usually will be a health care operations function of the covered entity as defined at 45 CFR 164.501."

-Yes.
-Sign Language Interpreters certified by the National Association of the Deaf (NAD) or Registry of Interpreters for the Deaf (RID) are held by very high standards and abide by a Code of Ethics and Professional Conduct which outline the importance of confidentiality and privacy practices in their profession.
+Sign Language Interpreters can be certified by the National Association of the Deaf (NAD) or the Registry of Interpreters for the Deaf (RID).
+Certified interpreters adhere to strict ethical standards and abide by a Code of Ethics and Professional Conduct, ensuring client confidentiality and privacy.

 Hope Community Resources, Inc.